FeedOnMilkT/FinalYearProject/README.md

  - Implement `class ECAPFNLayer(nn.Module)`: ECA-Net which can be used on pillar-base models only.
  - Implement `class CBMAPFNLayer(nn.Module)`: CBAM-Net wich can be used on pillar-base models only.
  - Implement `class SESparse3D(nn.Module)`: SENet which was optimised for 3D spares convolution.
  - Implement `class SESparse2D(nn.Module)`: SENet which was optimised for 2D spares convolution, such as pillarnet.
+(Not used)
  - `class SE2D(nn.Module)`: Copied from [moskomule/senet.pytorch](https://github.com/moskomule/senet.pytorch) as a reference.

 **Backbone Modify**: